-Power management-Power dissipation limits of packaging (despite being estimated to reach 200 W/cm2 by the end of the 2005 ITRS timeframe) cannot continue to support high supply voltages (historically scaling at $0.85 \times$ per generation instead of $0.7 \times$ ideal scaling) and frequencies (historically scaling by $2 \times$ per generation instead of $1.4 \times$ ideal scaling).15 Past clock frequency trends in the MPU system driver have been interpreted as future CMOS device performance (switching speed) requirements that lead to large off-currents and extremely thin gate oxides, as specified in the PIDS chapter.
+instead of $0.7 \times$ ideal scaling) and frequencies (historically scaling by $2 \times$ per generation instead of $1.25 \times$ ideal scaling).15 Past clock frequency trends in the MPU system driver have been interpreted as future CMOS device performance (switching speed) requirements that lead to large off-currents and extremely thin gate oxides, as specified in the PIDS chapter.
 Given such devices, MPUs that simply continue existing circuit and architecture techniques would exceed package power limits by factors of nearly $4 \times$ by the end of 2020; alternatively, MPU logic content and/or logic activity would need to decrease to match package constraints.
 Portable and low-power embedded contexts have more stringent power limits, and will encounter such obstacles earlier.
 Last, power efficiencies (for example, GOPS/mW) are up to four orders of magnitude greater for direct-mapped hardware than for general-purpose MPUs; this gap is increasing.
 As a result, traditional processing cores will face competition from application-specific or reconfigurable processing engines for space on future SOC-like MPUs.

 Multi-core organization-In an MPU with multiple cores per die, the cores can be 1) smaller and faster to counter global interconnect scaling, and 2) optimized for reuse across multiple applications and configurations.
-Multi-core architectures allow-power savings as well as the use of redundancy to improve manufacturing yield.16 Organization of the MPU model also permits increasing amounts of the memory hierarchy on chip (consistent with processor-in-memory, or large on-chip eDRAM L3 starting in the 90 nm generation).
-Higher memory content can, if only in a relatively trivial way, afford better "control" of leakage and total chip power.
+Multi-core architectures allow power savings as well as the use of redundancy to improve manufacturing yield.16 The MPU model also permits increasing amounts of the memory hierarchy on chip (consistent with processor-in-memory, or large on-chip eDRAM L3 cache).
+Higher memory content is an 'easy' path to controlling leakage and total chip power.